wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 summary: Set up the Tanzu Observability tile and monitor your environment.
 ---

-[VMware Tanzu Application Service](https://tanzu.vmware.com/application-service), previously called Pivotal Cloud Foundry, is a popular platform for building cloud-native applications.
+[VMware Tanzu Application Service](), previously known as Pivotal Cloud Foundry, is a popular platform for building cloud-native applications.

 This doc page explains:
 * How to install and configure the Tanzu Observability by Wavefront nozzle from Tanzu Ops Manager.
 A nozzle is a component dedicated to reading and processing data.